 Autumn Term 2020

-As we return to full school opening from Spetember 2020, following the partial closure during the pandemic, we have needed to ensure that the curriculum meets the differing needs of the children at this time.
-We have therefore developed our CALM curriculum which will be followed for the first 4 weeks of the term (longer if needed).
-This is based on research and knowldege of what our children need.
+As we returned to full school opening from Spetember 2020, following the partial closure during the pandemic, we needed to ensure that the curriculum meets the differing needs of the children at this time.
+We therefore developed our CALM curriculum which was followed for the first 4 weeks of the term.
+This was based on research and knowldege of what our children need.
 Details of this can be found in the downloads section at the bottom of the page.

-Screening and formative assessment during this time will help us develop a sound knowledge of the gaps in learning that the children have.
-We will then be able to detail the speanding plan for the catch up funding supplied by the government.
-Details of this will follow.
+Screening and formative assessment during this time helped us develop a sound knowledge of the gaps in learning that the children had and plan the curriculum accordingly.